 The purpose of this 2002 OJJDP Bulletin is to extend earlier analysis by examining research found in professional academic journals and edited books during the 12-year period.
 Conference papers or presentations are excluded from the current review, as are unpublished State studies or plans, except when portions of these may have formed the basis for a journal publication.

-Find contact information for each State's Juvenile Justice Specialist and, if applicable, its State and Local DMC Coordinators and Subcommittee Chairs.
+Find contact information for the Juvenile Justice Specialist and, if applicable, the DMC Coordinator for each state/territory.